unrealwork/atsd-use-cases/integrations/socrata/iowa-compensation/README.md

 The governments at the federal, state, city, and county level publish datasets in [Socrata Open Data Format](https://socrata.com).

-Using [Axibase Time Series Database](https://axibase.com/docs/atsd/), you can combine datasets from multiple entities in one portal.
+Using ATSD, you can combine datasets from multiple entities in one portal.

 This article uses data collected from the [Bureau of Labor Statistics](http://www.bls.gov/home.htm).